 It will take 5-10 minutes to come up to pressure.

 Serve in a roll, with additional barbecue sauce, lettuce, and onion.
-You can also use the shredded pork to make tamales, in enchiladas, breakfast burritos, and more!
+You can also use the shredded pork to make some Instant Pot Tamales, or green enchiladas, and so much more!

-Instant Pots are perfect for when you are short on time.
-This recipe took one hour and thirty minutes from start to finish.
+Instant Pots are perfect for when you are short on time and still want tender, juicy, pork.
+Preparing pulled pork takes around 1 ½ hours from start to finish.

-Most people use some kind of rub when making pulled pork.
-I personally use my own dry rub seasoning mix.
-Most dry rubs combine a mixture of brown sugar, spices, and herbs, including my own.
+Most people use their favorite rub when making pulled pork.
+Most dry rubs combine a mixture of brown sugar, spices, and herbs.

-- To give the pulled pork a slightly crunchy texture, place the shredded pork in a baking dish, drizzle with pot liquids, and broil until some of the pieces have crispy edges.
+- To give the pulled pork a slightly crispy texture, place the shredded pork in a baking dish, drizzle with pot liquids, and broil until some of the pieces have crispy, charred edges.

 Love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below & a review in the comments section further down the page.